Killer Bees (professional wrestling): World Wrestling Federation

 The Killer Bees were a part of a battle royal involving wrestlers and NFL players at WrestleMania 2 and next got the spotlight at WrestleMania III, where they faced the Iron Sheik and Nikolai Volkoff, losing by disqualification because of the interference of Jim Duggan.
 After WrestleMania III, the Killer Bees moved on to a feud with WWF newcomers Demolition.
 By this point, the Bees' stock was clearly slipping in terms of their card placement, though they were one of two teams (with the Young Stallions) to "survive" the 10-team elimination match at the inaugural Survivor Series on Thanksgiving Day 1987.
 The Bees' last Wrestlemania appearance was at Wrestlemania IV, where they once again competed in a battle royal.

 The Killer Bees’ last prominent appearance was at "WrestleFest" in summer 1988, where they lost to the Fabulous Rougeaus.
 In the summer of 1988 the Bees split up off-screen without any break up or announcement, and Brunzell and Blair returned, being used as "preliminary wrestlers" thus (at least temporarily) ending the yellow and black days of the Bees.
 The duo's last WWF match as a team came on August 24, 1988, against the Young Stallions.

-Brunzell remained with the WWF into the 1990s, achieving many victories on the house show-circuit but failing to do so on TV.
+Brunzell remained with the WWF into the 1990s, achieving many victories on the house show-circuit but failing to do so on TV.He was released by the WWF in 1993.

 Blair remained with the WWF until early November 1988, usually scoring victories over preliminary wrestlers at both, TV tapings and untelevised events, but failing to beat more established wrestlers.

 Blair and Brunzell later complained (and sued) about the WWF still merchandising product of them, without their permission or financial compensation.

 Although they wrestled as faces throughout their WWF run, it did not stop rival heels from impersonating the Bees.
 During a televised WWF event at the Philadelphia Spectrum, two wrestlers dressed in Killer Bee masks and T-shirts appeared as lumberjacks during a lumberjack match between Hulk Hogan and "the Million Dollar Man" Ted DiBiase, frequently attacking Hogan until Hogan got the upper hand and unmasked one of the Bees only to reveal another mask beneath while the unidentified wrestler escaped.

 After splitting up, Blair continued using his Killer Bee outfit and gimmick, and Brunzell would use Killer Bee-like outfits, though, both were not announced anymore as "half of the Killer Bees tag-team" as they used to when teaming up, indicating they were indeed separated.